nate-browne/CSE12_Redesign/Lectures/stacks_queues.md

 Solution:

 Create a stack.
 Read characters in.
 If you see a '(', '[', or a '{', push it onto the stack.
 When you see one of the closing ones, pop off of the stack and check if you have a matching pair.
 Once you're done reading the string, check if your stack is empty and return `true` if so.
-This runs in $O(n)$ time where $n$ is the length of the string.
+This runs in O(n) time where $n$ is the length of the string.

 #### Infix to Postfix